Pompeo accuses Dems of 'bullying' State employees with deposition demand: 'I will not tolerate such tactics'

 In a letter last week, the Democratic chairs of three House committees notified Pompeo that they had scheduled depositions for five State Department officials between Oct.
 2 and Oct.
 10.

-Those officials are former Ambassador to Ukraine Marie Yovanovitch, U.S. Special Representative for Ukraine Negotiations Kurt Volker, Deputy Assistant Secretary George Kent, Counselor T. Ulrich Brechbuhl and U.S. Ambassador to the European Union Gordon Sondland.
+Those officials are former Ambassador to Ukraine Marie Yovanovitch; outgoing U.S. Special Representative for Ukraine Negotiations Kurt Volker; Deputy Assistant Secretary George Kent; Counselor T. Ulrich Brechbuhl and U.S. Ambassador to the European Union Gordon Sondland.
 All of the officials except Kent are named in a complaint by an intelligence community whistleblower who accused Trump of "using the power of his office to solicit interference from a foreign country in the 2020 U.S. election."

 GIULIANI SAYS POMPEO WAS AWARE OF HIS UKRAINE OUTREACH